Welcome to our Author page. It is our pleasure to work with these wonderful authors, helping them bring their creativity

 Stephanie is multi-talented within the creative arts.
 Her main passions in life are writing, books, music, and art – she is one of our featured illustrators.
-Until recently, she has concentrated her literary efforts on screenwriting and this will be her first foray into children’s fiction.
+Until recently, she has concentrated her literary efforts on screenwriting and Eleanor Hurl the Peculiar Girl was her first foray into children’s fiction.
 And what a reception it had – shortlisted as a finalist in the 2018 Wishing Shelf Book Awards!

 Feeling like a misfit in her early years has been a big source of inspiration for Stephanie.
 The characters she writes about will often be children or young adults who are a little bit out of the ordinary.
 She told us, “As well as entertaining, my mission with these books is to show kids that it’s completely fine to be different.
 You are who you are, you like what you like and it’s all for a reason, so embrace your uniqueness.”

 Stephanie’s first children’s book, titled Eleanor Hurl the Peculiar Girl, was released in October 2018 under the pen name SL Kins.